JumpTask logo

 1. Choose a niche for your virtual assistant career

 If you want to become a virtual assistant, avoid “general admin.”
 That space is crowded.
-A focused virtual assistant career grows faster.
+A specialized virtual assistant career grows faster.
 Clients pay more for clear skills.

 Look at strong 2026 niches: